freelawproject/free.law/content/pages/vulnerabiltiy-disclosure-policy.md

 * Financial information (e.g. credit card or bank account numbers)
 * Proprietary information or trade secrets of companies of any party

+The following security enhancements are not currently planned:

+* DNSSEC

 ### Authorization